Shadow5634/CS377_Recursive_Thread_Pool/README.md

 **Link to slides**: https://1drv.ms/p/s!AkFfD6OjEbCghIATpQdXIXmayC4FUQ?e=efsbkp \
 **Link to video recording**: https://drive.google.com/drive/folders/1C2UDZzjvFLNzbPP7zJKspsKDu_HazD9B?usp=share_link

+The first recording is in the slides themselves.
+Open the slides and navigate to the record tab of ppt and hit review.

 This readme just covers the journey of the project.
 To know specific details about implementation watch the video (link above) go through the README inside the ProjectThreads folder and look at the code in that